CyberShadow/ae/README.md

 Notable sub-packages:

- * `ae.sys.d` – Builds arbitrary versions of D. Shared by Digger, DAutoTest, and TrenD.
  * `ae.sys.net` – High-level synchronous API for accessing network resources (URLs).
 Includes implementations based on cURL, WinINet, and `ae.net`.
  * `ae.utils.graphics` – Contains a templated graphical context optimized for speed, and basic support for a few image formats.
  * `ae.utils.promise` – Implementation of Promises/A+, `async`/`await`, and related operations.
 Can be used on top of the `ae.net` asynchronous API.